 How is a root canal treatment performed?

-During root canal treatment, the tooth pulp and tooth roots are cleaned to remove microbes that cause infection and a filling material is placed in the roots.
+During root canal Auckland, the tooth pulp and tooth roots are cleaned to remove microbes that cause infection and a filling material is placed in the roots.
 Trust us, this sounds more painful than it actually is!

 Root canal is performed when the tooth pulp has become infected or when the infection has spread to the roots or jawbone.
 Normally a tooth can recover from a mild or occasional irritation of the pulp.
 If the irritation continues, it can lead to an irreversible infection, and the tooth may become partially or completely gangrenous.
 A gangrenous tooth doesn’t have normal blood circulation or nerves.
 It may not be an option if the tooth is too badly damaged.
 Your dentist is best placed to make the call and recommend root canal treatment to ensure oral health.

 What can I expect during a root canal treatment?

 Root canal treatment typically requires multiple visits to the dentist and is performed under local anaesthesia.
 A dental X-ray is performed prior to reveal the extent of infection and the number and shape of roots.
 Your dentist will explain the entire procedure before beginning the process.
 Fillings are required for after the roots have been opened and in some cases you may also need crowns.

 What care is required after a root canal treatment?